bwolmarans/nginx-api-gateway-for-k8s/README.md

   ```bash
   sudo nginx -s reload
   ```
-now you cd to task_01 do that, then cd to task_02, do that, then to task_03, etc
+now skip task_00, just cd to task_01 do that, then cd to task_02, do that, then to task_03, etc